Bad Mode: Composition

-In contrast to her past albums, Bad Mode revolves around Utada's relationship with herself.
-She states that most of the songs were written during the COVID-19 pandemic and containing reflections on being a mother, surviving through difficult times, and working to improve her own state of being and relationships with other people.
+In contrast to their past albums, Bad Mode revolves around Utada's relationship with themself.
+They state that most of the songs were written during the COVID-19 pandemic and containing reflections on being a mother, surviving through difficult times, and working to improve their own state of being and relationships with other people.
+In writing the songs, Utada drew inspiration from the show RuPaul's Drag Race, explaining that its message "if you can’t love yourself, how are you going to love somebody else?" was meaningful to them.
+They also explained that they learned a great deal from using live instrumentation on their previous albums Fantôme (2016) and Hatsukoi (2018), and expressed a desire to create "something sonically very weird again", as with their past album Exodus (2004).

 Promotion

-Despite having no tour to promote the album, Utada performed for the first time in the famous Coachella Valley Music and Arts Festival in April 17, 2022, being a part of the 88rising label block, singing some old hits and "Face My Fears" from Bad Mode, and a new song called "T", released after the concert ended for streaming, in the 88rising's EP Head in the Clouds Forever.
-Due to fans request, the concert Hikaru Utada Live Sessions from Air Studios was released in June 9, 2022, for streaming in Netflix and as Utada's first ever digital live album.
+Despite having no tour to promote the album, Utada performed for the first time in the famous Coachella Valley Music and Arts Festival on April 17, 2022, being a part of the 88rising label block, singing some old hits and "Face My Fears" from Bad Mode, and a new song called "T", released after the concert ended for streaming, in 88rising's EP Head in the Clouds Forever.
+In response to fan requests, the concert Hikaru Utada Live Sessions from Air Studios was released on June 9, 2022 for streaming on Netflix as Utada's first digital live album.

 In September 2022, Utada performed "Somewhere Near Marseilles" live at the Yokohama Hakkeijima Sea Paradise zoo.
-An accompanying video of the performance was released exclusively to Spotify in part of their five year anniversary celebration of the service launching in Japan.
+An accompanying video of the performance was released exclusively on Spotify as part of their five-year anniversary celebration of the service launching in Japan.